 3. Gold

-Why Great Maplestead Parish Council applied?
+Why did Great Maplestead Parish Council apply?

 Winning the award should be celebrated by Councillors and Officers, as their commitment and hard work is recognised and respected.

-• The award is a tool that councils can use when working with the local community or other local partners, giving them confidence that the council is delivering to a national professional standard.
+• The Award is a tool that Councils can use when working with the local community or other local partners, giving them confidence that the Council is delivering to a national professional standard.

-Foundation CertificateThe Foundation Award shows that Great Maplestead Parish Council meets a set of minimum standards that enables it to deliver effectively for the community.
+The Foundation Award shows that Great Maplestead Parish Council meets a set of minimum standards that enables it to deliver effectively for the community:

-It demonstrates that the Council has the required documentation and information in place for operating lawfully and according to standard practice.
+• It demonstrates that the Council has the required documentation and information in place for operating lawfully and according to standard practice.

-It also demonstrates that the Council has policies for training for its Councillors and Officers and so has the Foundation for improvement and development in place.
+• It also demonstrates that the Council has policies for training for its Councillors and Officers and so has the Foundation for improvement and development in place.

-The Foundation Award allows the Council to benchmark its performance and challenges it to consider its own continuing development and improvement.
+• It allows the Council to benchmark its performance and challenges it to consider its own continuing development and improvement.